-All wards of each hospital must be included in acute-care facilities, including, for example, chronic care, rehabilitation and long-term care wards, acute psychiatric wards and neonatal ICUs.
-The ward specialty is always recorded so that results can be stratified and standardised.
+All wards of each hospital must be included in acute-care facilities, including, for example, chronic care, rehabilitation and long-term care wards, acute psychiatric wards and neonatal intensive care units (ICUs).
+The ward specialty must be recorded so that results can be stratified and standardised.
+These data are important to collect to provide accurate benchmarking across specialty.